About Prayer Eleven

 For a more detailed record of the development of the Prayer Eleven website see: The Unfolding Vision

 For many years now God has been taking me on a personal journey into prayer.
 He has been like the rudder on a ship, slowly turning me in the direction he has wanted me to go.
 Through one experience after another he has drawn me down a road of discovery, and my website is my attempt to pass on what I have been learning to others.
 In 2003/4 my road of discovery led me to study Theology in Canada.
 In 2006 I did the Spiritual Exercises of St Ignatius at a 30 day silent retreat in Loyola Hall (UK).
 Later that year I completed my training to be licensed as a Reader in the Bradford diocese of the Church of England.
 Then in 2013 I completed my masters degree in Christian Spirituality at Heythrop college, University of London.
 So the journey has involved retreats, lots of reading and study, but it has also been a work of reflection on the experiences God has taken me through in my normal life.
 Many people have been used by God to help me on my way.
 At the age of 46 God moved me from the experience of life as a single person into that of a married person, and now I am also the father of one little boy – both my wife and son are also teaching me many things.
-Today we live in Nottingham where we attend Christ Church, Chilwell, and we continue, as a family, to wait on God and see where he takes us next on our journey.
+Today we live in Nottingham where we are part of the church family at Christ Church, Chilwell.
+Having been diagnosed with Parkinson’s in 2017, I am curious to see where God will lead me in this next part of my journey.

 BEd(hons), PG Dip Theology, MA Christian Spirituality